b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 As with a `Vector` also here you must pay attention to proper indexing.

-When dealing with `Array`s (or `Vector`s which are one dimensional arrays) one needs to be cautious not to change its content accidentally.
+When dealing with `Array`s (or `Vector`s which are one dimensional arrays) one needs to be cautious not to change their contents accidentally.

 In case of atomic variables the values are assigned/passed as copies (i.e. a new number `3` is put to the box, the old number in the variable `x` is